rmarshasatx/NfWebCrypto/README.md

 Javascript API [freely available](http://www.apache.org/licenses/LICENSE-2.0) to web developers for experimentation and use prior to its implementation by browser vendors.

-Currently only Google Chrome / Chromium on linux amd64 and Chrome OS amd64 is supported.
+Currently only Google Chrome / Chromium on linux amd64 is supported.

 Features
 --------